JurizzCabanganan/Webapps/README.md

-This Repository is made to upload web application samples
+This Repository is made to upload web application sample features.